-If you’re into the world of cannabis, or just curious, you’ve probably heard of CBD or Cannabidiol and its derivatives (CBD oil, edibles, capsules, skincare products, even coffee…).
-Unlike THC, Cannabidiol by itself isn’t psychoactive, which is why it is sold over the counter now in many countries in the world without any legal prohibition.
-In fact, it’s becoming so popular that you may even have seen it advertised as an additive in popular foods and beverages.
-Actually, many of this CBD rich products its derived from Hemp, which is a very close cousin of cannabis and has a great amount of Cannabidiol.
+If you’re into the world of cannabis, you’ve probably heard of CBD or Cannabidiol and its derivatives (CBD oil, edibles, capsules, skincare products, even coffee…).
+Unlike THC, CBD by itself isn’t psychoactive, which is why it is sold now in many countries in the world without any legal prohibition.

-An energizing sativa-dominant, Mango Haze attracts many fans of its medical qualities.
-The strain has been selectively bred to produce a high CBD content, so the large dose of CBD is accompanied by little to no psychoactive high.
+CBD Mango Haze: The strain has been selectively bred to produce a high CBD content, so the large dose of CBD is accompanied by little psychoactive high.

-This cannabis is a sativa-dominant CBD powerhouse!
-With an extremely CBD-heavy cannabinoid makeup (THC:CBD ratio of 1:20), this strain produces few if any intoxicating effects.
-It helps many patients treat pain, anxiety, epilepsy, multiple sclerosis, and the negative effects of chemotherapy, all with a clear head.
+ACDC: This cannabis is a Sativa-dominant CBD with an extremely CBD-heavy cannabinoid makeup (THC:CBD ratio of 1:20), produces few if any intoxicating effects.
+It helps many patients treat pain, anxiety, epilepsy, multiple sclerosis, and the negative effects of chemotherapy.

 CBD or cannabidiol is the second-most prevalent cannabinoid.
 As with much cannabis research, there is still much to learn about this incredible compound.
 CBD produces effects in the body that treats pain, seizures, addiction, and anxiety, just to name a few.
 CBD is a confirmed safe, gentle and effective treatment for nociceptive and neuropathic pain.

 Another compelling area of research is around the treatment of seizures.
 The FDA last year approved a medication derived from cannabis to treat two rare forms of epilepsy.